Together we say, Enough!

 You have kept Edja healing center (Rape Crisis Center), the first of it's kind in southwestern Uganda, open and free for all victims and victors of sexual assault.
 Edja foundation continues to provide free medical, legal and mental health services.

-Currently, a social worker provides ongoing therapy for seventeen girls.
+A social worker provides ongoing confidential therapy for girls and women who need it.
 These include home-visits, school visits, and a holistic wellness check for the victors.
 All victors receive medical interventions at the time of reporting and follow-up tests.
-In instances where the hospital does not have needed medications, EDJA works with a private doctor to provide necessary interventions.
+In instances where the hospital does not have needed medications

 Thank you for standing with us in transforming victims to victors.

 Legal advocate at a police station on a case